-The Employee Assistance Program at Binghamton University is an assessment, referral and consultation service available to University faculty, staff, graduate student employees, retirees and their dependents.
+The Employee Assistance Program (EAP) is a voluntary, confidential, neutral assessment, and free referral and consultation service available to University faculty, staff, graduate student employees, retirees, and their dependents.

 Once you contact EAP, here is what generally happens (since every situation is unique, this process will vary to meet individual needs):

-- You make an appointment (appointments required, see below) to meet with a coordinator in the EAP office (IN-B05) or on the phone to discuss your problem or concern.
+- You make an appointment (appointments required, see below) to meet with a coordinator in the EAP office (AB-110) or on the phone/via Zoom to discuss your area(s) of concern.

 - You and your EAP coordinator will clarify and assess your situation and discuss resources and referral options.
 Your coordinator will recommend various plans of action and make appropriate referrals.

 - With EAP's support, you are responsible for contacting the provider to whom you've been referred and making an appointment.

 - Your coordinator will ask for a follow up contact or appointment with you to find out how satisfied you are with the referral or to recommend an alternate course of action if necessary.

 To schedule an appointment with an EAP coordinator you may email EAP@binghamton.edu or call 607-777-6655.

 EAP provides access to appropriate professional or community resources to help individuals dealing with a wide range of work and life concerns, including:

 - Family conflict/dynamic challenges